nrminor/cline-cutter/README.md

 #### The Sample Sheet

-The input file required by SAREK is a CSV spreadsheet with the following columns:
+The input file required by Sarek is a CSV spreadsheet with the following columns:

 ```
 patient,sample,lane,fastq_1,fastq_2